 I want to finish telling you about my adventures at Catalina Island before I forget.

-I already told you about my walking tour around Avalon, the main town in the island.
+I already told you about my walking tour around Avalon, the main town on the island.
 Plus, I described my visit to the hidden castle and the magical garden (also known as Avalon Botanical Gardens).

 The most exciting part of the day came right after we left the Botanical Garden.
 Turns out the island has a preferred transportation mode.
 Or may I say, visitors have a preferred mode of transportation.
 No, I am not referring to hiring a car.
 Because who wants to spend that kind of money on a cheap family holiday or on a quick romantic getaway. (remember that day the town was full of visitors from the cruise).
 Anyway, a car seems too big for this speck of land.
 So, people rent golf carts to circle the island.

-As I mentioned on the previous post, we decided to do our own thing that day.
+As I mentioned in the previous post, we decided to do our own thing that day.
 But I guess there was something else prepared for us.
 As we were walking back to Avalon, a couple in a golf cart stopped and asked us if we wanted a ride.
 We asked them if they were going to town and they replied: “No, we are circling the island.
 Jump into the car and ride with us”.
 My husband and I looked at each other.
 Our eyes were wide big.
 “Why not?”, we seemed to say without words.
 So, we got into the golf cart and there we went!!

 The couple driving the car was awesome.
 They were from Utah and came in the cruise too.
 We talked and laughed a lot.
 It was a cool and fun ride!!